pgml/bellbird-notes/README.md

 #### General

 * more config options
-* configurable keybings/motions
 * move meta infos to notes directory so that it can be synced

 #### Notes/Folders

-* move/duplicate notes and folders
 * pin/unpin folders
-* closing buffers (they are currently open until the app is closed)
 * Preselect text when creating or renaming

 #### Editor